keboola/developers-docs/cli/getting-started/index.md

 ## Pull Changes from the Project

-When you create or change configurations in the project you can pull them to the local directory.
+When you create or change configurations in the project, you can pull them to the local directory.

 Show the changes between the project and the local directory: